 Guide book: Footprint.
 For a full list of regional guides please click here.

 Communications: Internet no problem, plenty of fast Wi-Fi,

 Hassle and annoyance factor: Limited

 Women alone: Be careful at night, not really a problem.
-Taking jungle tours alone, especially if female is not advised.
+Taking jungle tours alone, especially if female, is not advised.

 Intro: On the whole Brazil is a pretty western country - somewhere it's easy to travel and have a good time.
 It's also home to some of the world's most beautiful scenery, particularly along its southern coast.
-Jungle regions may disappoint, as prices run high and any tour is likely to have you not 'seeing the wood for the trees', as the expression goes, as with all trips of these nature the focus is very much on flora and not fauna.
-Trips to the Pantanal (wet land areas) are far more worthwhile, but it can be quite a touristic experience, costs are still comparatively high and there a more than a few stories running around of cheap tours turning into a disaster.
+Jungle regions may disappoint, as prices run high and any tour is likely to have you not 'seeing the wood for the trees', as the expression goes, as with all trips of this nature, the focus is very much on flora and not fauna.
+Trips to the Pantanal (wet land areas) are far more worthwhile, but it can be quite a touristic experience, costs are still comparatively high and there a more than a few stories running around of cheap tours turning into disasters.

 Typical tourist trail: Rio to the coast and down to Foz do Iguaçu then on to Paraguay.

 Dangers: Some violent crime.
 Care is required in big cities as with anywhere in South America.
 Although few travellers experience serious problems it is worth remembering that along with a handful of other places on the globe, Brazil can be a very dangerous country with one of the highest rates of violent crime in the world, and care is needed even by day.
-Simple precautions like not wearing a flashy watch and not using ATMs on deserted streets and always hide your PIN make a lot of sense.
+Simple precautions like not wearing a flashy watch and not using ATMs on deserted streets and always hiding your PIN make a lot of sense.